darsa881r/UOD_Analysis/notebooks/Testing_Using-Control---Trtmnt.md

 ### Score Map Table:

+The basic idea is to award points for correct answers and no rewards for incorrect answers.
+The percentage of the sum of the points will be the score for the individual student.

+Only 5 questions, which varies on the pre-test and post-test, were used for scoring.

 | q\_codes | questions                                              | options    | scores |
 | :------- | :----------------------------------------------------- | :--------- | -----: |
 | Q3a      | People autism act same.                                | True       |      0 |